 Add a bit of spirituality to your to-do list!
 Using a calendar or appointment book that provides daily doses of spiritual wisdom is one way to bring a bit of hope and inspiration to your day at work.
 If you think that paper calendars and planners are old-fashioned and you prefer to use your phone as your electronic organizer, search for some daily affirmation apps that you can download.

 One of my favorite sources of daily spiritual and creative renewal is Julia Cameron's book Heart Steps.

 This pocket-sized book makes a wonderful addition to your desktop reference library.
 Keep it right alongside your dictionary, thesaurus or employee handbook and turn to it whenever you need tob boost your creative batteries.

 The biggest mistake that you can make is to believe that you are working for somebody else…The driving force of a career must come from the individual.
 Remember: Jobs are owned by the company, you own your career!— Earl Nightingale, Motivational Speaker

 If you are already committed to developing your spiritual practice in your private life, the good news is that increased spiritual awareness is contagious.
-That is, your faith and positive attitude will naturally spill over into your daily work life, too.
-On the other hand, if you aren’t engaging your soul at home through daily practice (i.e.; prayer, meditation, gratitude journaling, creating art and reading spiritual teachings), you’ll likely find it hard to connect your spiritual identity with your career identity.
+That is, your faith and positive attitude at home will naturally spill over into your daily work life, too.
+On the other hand, if you aren’t engaging your soul at home through daily practice (i.e.; prayer, meditation, gratitude journaling, creating art and reading spiritual teachings), you’ll likely find it hard to connect your spiritual identity to your career identity.